 Rawhide digestibility can vary from dog to dog and from chew to chew.
 Generally speaking, rawhides are not easily digested, which is why large chunks broken off and swallowed pose such high obstruction risks.
 Any pieces your pup breaks off will have to pass through his digestive system in chunks, since they will not be broken down as well as the rest of his food.

-It is best to manually remove the chewed up rawhide before the dog ingests it, as it can not only potentially cause an esophageal or intestinal obstruction, but it can last for months in his stomach, causing very gastrointestinal issues.
+It is best to manually remove the chewed up rawhide before the dog ingests it, as it can not only potentially cause an esophageal or intestinal obstruction, but it can last for months in his stomach, causing gastrointestinal issues.

 That said, dogs that truly take their time chewing on rawhides and do not swallow large pieces should have no digestive problems with the treats.
 Some manufacturers even make rawhide chews out of more digestible ingredients, and although they do not always last as long, they are excellent alternatives for dogs that might have stomach issues.
+There are also rawhide alternative treats that are similar in texture and look to traditional rawhide, but are formulated to be digestible.

 There are many great alternatives to rawhide chews, but for the right dog, these treats can be a perfectly safe option.
 It all comes down to your comfort level and ability to recognize the risks involved in providing them to your dog.